nidhaloff/goli/README.md

 - The `language` parameter, which indicates the programming language you want to use or you will use for your project.
 You can check supported languages if you run `goli languages`

 - The `topic` parameter, which should indicate the topic of your project.
 You can check the topics supported by goli if you run `goli topics`

+For example, here is what my command will look like if I'm starting a data science project using python

 ```bash
 goli new --language python --topic data-science